vominhmanh/8-puzzle-game-using-A-star/README.md

 # 8 puzzle game using A star algorithm PHP
 8 – PUZZLE GAME USING A* (A-STAR) BY PHP + HTML, CSS, JS
 <br>The simple way to create 8 Puzzle Game using Basic Knowledge of PHP, HTML/CSS/JS.
-Don't worry, you will must understand my code.
+Don't worry, you will understand my code.
 <br> You can see our demo in this link: https://rmp5.000webhostapp.com/8puzzle/

 <b>Before you continue, ensure you meet the following requirements:</b>